-Related parties of the Fund include the Fund Manager, the Fund Board, Custodian of the Fund, other funds managed by the Fund Manager and key employees of the same and the auditor according to the definition of the related parties in the relevant implementing regulations issued by the Capital Market Authority (Glossary of Defined Terms used in The Regulations and Rules of The Capital Market Authority).
+Related parties of the Fund include the Fund Manager, the Fund Board, other funds managed by the Fund Manager and key employees of the same.

-The Fund pays a management fee at the maximum rate of 0.25% per annum calculated based on the total net asset value at each valuation date.
-In addition, the Fund Manager is also entitled to charge other expenses at a maximum rate of 0.45% per annum calculated based on the total net asset value at each valuation date to meet expenses of the Fund.
+The Fund pays a management fee at the maximum rate of 0.20% per annum calculated based on the total net asset value at each valuation date.
+In addition, the Fund Manager is also entitled to charge administrative fees at a maximum rate of 0.025% per annum calculated based on the total net asset value at each valuation date to meet expenses of the Fund.